|Home | Staff Information | CHIEF DAVID FUNKHOUSER|

-Chief Funkhouser has served in Wisconsin law enforcement for over 20 years with prior service as a patrol officer with both the Cities of Delafield and Pewaukee Police Departments.
-At Pewaukee P.D., Chief Funkhouser served as a Patrol Officer, Detective, Lieutenant, and finally Captain, where he served as 2nd in command of all police operations for that agency.
+City of Kiel Police Chief Dave Funkhouser has served in Wisconsin law enforcement for over 26 years including service with the Cities of Kiel, Delafield, and Pewaukee Police Departments.
+With Pewaukee P.D., Chief Funkhouser served as a Patrol Officer, Detective, Lieutenant, and finally Captain, where he served as 2nd in command of all police operations for that agency.
 In December 2005, Dave was appointed Chief of Police for the City of Kiel Police Department.

-In his free time, the Chief enjoys spending time with his wife and five children doing outdoor activities including camping, biking, downhill skiing, and playing softball.
-The Chief is also an avid reader and is an active member of his church.
+In his free time, Chief Funkhouser enjoys spending time with his wife and six children including outdoor activities such as camping, downhill skiing, and softball.